Perfect LinkedIn 'About' Summary: Tips & Example

 Top 8 tips for writing the ultimate LinkedIn summary

-From our perspective, we’ve identified eight major tips that can help you to give your profile the makeover it needs and ensure that it catches every potential employer’s eye:
+At the end of the day, there are eight major tips that can help you give your profile the makeover it needs and ensure it catches every potential employer’s eye.

 1. Make use of SEO techniques

-Professional marketers learn SEO (Search Engine Optimization) techniques to help Google, Sing, and other online search engines find their text.
-If you want to increase the traffic to your own LinkedIn profile, you need to leverage that same power by using the right keywords.
+Professional marketers learn SEO (Search Engine Optimization) techniques to help Google, Bing, and other online search engines find their text.
+If you want to increase the traffic to your LinkedIn profile, you need to leverage that same power by using the right keywords.

 2. Create a customized LinkedIn URL

-When you’re done, click “Set Custom URL” and you’re finished!
+When you’re done, click “Save” and you’re finished!

 If your name is already taken, you can try the following: